AjayKumarNatwariya/Trading-Application/README.md

-# Trading-Bot
+# Trading-Application
-This Repo for automatic trading bot using Python and Machine Learning.
+This Repo for Desktop Trading Application That consist Python, PYQT5, Yfinance and many other concepts.